There may be differences between your version of AR Studio and this tutorial because the product is currently in beta and we update it regularly.

 Now, if you click Run you won't see an error in the Console.

 Your effect is nearly ready!
 Now's the time to preview and test it.
-The best way to do this is to mirror the effect from your computer to your mobile device, using the AR Studio Player app, so connect your mobile device to your computer with a USB cable, open the AR Studio Player app on your mobile device and click Mirror in the AR Studio toolbar.
-You may have to wait for a moment or two while the textures are compressed.
+The best way to do this is to mirror the effect from your computer to your mobile device, using the AR Studio Player app.
+Connect your mobile device to your computer with a USB cable, open the AR Studio Player app on your mobile device and click Mirror in the AR Studio toolbar.
+You may have to wait for a moment while the textures are compressed.

 You should now see the mug in the world on your mobile device!
 Test the gestures by moving it around or changing its size.